chanshsu/chanshsu.github.io/_pages/about.md

 [Link to CV](../files/ChanHsu_CV_pub.pdf)

 ### News
+- Jun '24: Our paper "Towards Simulating Social Influence Dynamics with LLM-based Multi-agents" was accepted by the IEEE IRI.
+Another paper, "LLM-based Agents for Automated Confounder Discovery and Subgroup Analysis in Causal Inference," was accepted by the co-located AIHC workshop.
 - Nov '24: Our paper "CodEv: An Automated Grading Framework Leveraging Large Language Models for Consistent and Constructive Feedback" was accepted by the WLLFM workshop in BigData 2024.
 - Aug '24: In attending IEEE IRI & IEEE MIPR.
 Present three papers at the IRI, AIHC workshop, and BDH workshop.
 - Jun '24: Our paper "Understanding eGFR Trajectories and Kidney Function Decline via Large Multimodal Models" was accepted by the Big Data in Healthcare workshop.